Blog Details

 practice important

-such as working
+self-regulation skills such as working

-inhibitory
+memory, inhibitory

-, and cognitive
+control, and cognitive

-.
+flexibility.
 Children need to listen and remember

 instructions, pay attention to the adult leading the game and, in